microsoft/pxt-arcade/docs/tutorials/design-the-clovers.md

-## Step 3 - Open the Background image
+## {Step 3 - Open the Background image}

 **🏡 Time to set the scene 🏡**

 ► Start by finding the image called **background** below.

 ► Click on the background image and select **Edit** from beneath the **Asset Preview** pane to open the image editor.

 ---

 Once the image editor opens, click **> NEXT** to get to the next instruction.

-## Step 4 - Edit the Background
+## {Step 4 - Edit the Background}

 **🎨 Create your own background image 🎨**

 ► Use the pencil tools on the left to draw your own background, or use the eraser to clear the image and start over.

 ► Once you're happy with your new background, click **Done** to save it and return to the **My Asset** window.

 ---

 **Hint**: You can also select the transparent swatch (the grey & white checkered square) to erase parts of the image using any of the paint tools.

 ![UseImageEditor](/static/tutorials/image-editor.gif)

-## Step 5 - Try the Game
+## {Step 5 - Try the Game}

 **🕹️ Take a look at the game simulator 🕹️**

  How does your background look?

  If you want to make more changes, you can edit the background as many times as you need to.

-## Step 6 - Design the Hero Character
+## {Step 6 - Design the Hero Character}

 **😎 Now let's edit our hero 😎**

 ► Who is the hero in your game?
 Click on the bunny called **hero** and choose **Edit** from below the **Asset Preview** pane.

 ► Change the bunny in any way you want or delete the bunny altogether and draw something new.
 When you're happy, click **Done** to go back out to the **My Asset** window.

-## Step 7 - Play Again
+## {Step 7 - Play Again}

 **Play your game again.**

  Try your game again with your new hero.
 How do you like it?
  Does anything else need to change?

-## Step 8 - Draw a Collectible Object
+## {Step 8 - Draw a Collectible Object}

 **☘️ Makeover your clovers! ☘️**

 ► Click the clover called **collect** and choose **Edit** from below the **Asset Preview** pane.

 ► Is your hero saving puppies?
 Collecting coins?
 Picking up trash?
 Draw a new collectible, then click **Done** when you're happy.

-## Step 9 - Draw an Enemy Character
+## {Step 9 - Draw an Enemy Character}

 **🐝 What are you afraid of? 🐝**

 ► Finally, click the bee called **avoid** and choose **Edit** from below the **Asset Preview** pane.

 ► What are you running from?
 Lasers?
 Rocks?
 Shards of glass?
 Draw a new enemy, then click **Done** when you're happy.

-## Step 10 - Finale
+## {Step 10 - Finale}

 **Your game is ready...give it a try!**

 Does the game look like you want it to?
 How are the sizes of your sprites compared to each other?

 Change as many things as you want, as often as you want.
 Once you're happy with your game, click **Finish** to share your custom game with friends!